vaibhavpatil2005/AR-Discovery/README.md

 ---

 ## 📹 Demo Video
-Watch our project in action on .
+Watch our project in action on YOUTUBE.
 https://youtu.be/AX3SuC88GkA?si=rCBVegaBaVnKTfn9

 ---